ishbguy/bag/README.md

 <dl:url> like 'gh:ishbguy/bag' means that it will install or update bag
 from https://github.com/ishbguy/bag by github downloader.

+If <dl:url> prefix with '@' like '@gh:ishbguy/bag', that means it will run all the autoload/*.sh scripts under the bag directory.

+If <dl:url> suffix with '#!.*' like 'gh:ishbguy/bag#!echo hello', that means it will run the post-install hook 'echo hello'.

 downloaders:
     file                       alias for local downloader